RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 Widget       Purpose
 ===========  =============================================================================
 Button       Execute a specific task; “do this now”.
+Menu         Implement toplevel, pulldown, and popup menus.
+Menubutton   Displays popup or pulldown menu items when activated.
+OptionMenu   Creates a popup menu, and a button to display it.
 Entry        Enter one line of text.
 Spinbox      Ordinary Entry where the user only has a limited number of ordered values to choose from.
 Text         Display and edit formatted text, possibly with multiple lines.